Pest Management Fact Sheet #5047

 Description & Biology

 As ticks go through their life stages (larva, nymph, and adult), they usually change hosts.
-The seed or larval ticks will attach to small animals and be dispersed by them.
+The larval (these have six legs) ticks will attach to small animals and be dispersed by them.
 Nymphs will climb up higher plants to latch onto larger hosts.
 Adult ticks can perch on plants for months waiting for a host to come by.
 Ticks may also seek out prey by detecting heat and carbon dioxide emanating from a potential host.
 Adult female ticks can feed from several days up to a month.

-On humans, ticks can migrate to the hairline, the area behind the ears, or in the armpits.
-Although they can attach anywhere on dogs, commonly, they attach to the ear, shoulder, and upper leg areas.
+On humans, ticks can migrate to the hairline, the area behind the ears, or the armpits.
+Although they can attach anywhere on dogs, they commonly attach to the ear, shoulder, and upper leg areas.
 It takes five to six hours for a tick to become firmly attached and up to ten days for it to become fully engorged with blood.
 The female needs a blood meal in order to lay eggs.
 Ticks have been known to survive for one year without a blood meal.